COP29: Climate vulnerable nations walk out of overtime talks – DW – 11/23/2024

 "We are in the midst of a geopolitical power play by a few fossil fuel states," Baerbock said.

-Developing nations have asked for $1.3 trillion (€1.25 trillion) to help them adapt to the immediate consquences of climate change, such as droughts, floods, rising sea levels and extreme heat.
+Developing nations have asked for $1.3 trillion (€1.25 trillion) to help them adapt to the immediate consequences of climate change, such as droughts, floods, rising sea levels and extreme heat.

 They say that sum would also help pay for losses and damages caused by extreme weather events, and aid them to wean their energy production from fossil fuels.